 Please have your physician write a prescription at the time of your visit for the greatest number of refills possible.
 In general, this will be enough to last until you would need to be re-examined or have blood tests done.

-The most efficient approach for requesting refills is to phone your pharmacy directly and request that they contact our office via fax (310) 794-9824.
+In order to request refills, please phone your pharmacy directly or via MyChart and request that they contact our office (310) 794-9830.
+Prescription refills will be sent to your pharmacy electronically.
 Your pharmacy will send all the necessary information to our office.